jranjan/labs-technology-bytes/micro-services/microservice.md

 ### Microservice precursors

 Microservice did not emerge out of sudden.
-Or, implementing software as service is a very new concept.
-In fact, SOA took its domin in era of 2000s.
-Amidst of these, computing has seen a signficant increase in peneteration of software in every corner of life, scale requirement and heterogenity in consumer.
+Or, implementing software as service is not a very new concept.
+In fact, SOA took its dominancein era of 2000s.
+From that time frame to know, computing has seen a signficant increase in peneteration of software in every corner of life, scale requirement and heterogenity in consumer.
 The below lists indicates how microservices has emerged chronologically by adapting value adds of previous architecural style:

 1. Service Oriented Architecture (SOA)
     *  Service